Double taxation is a term referred to levying of taxes on the same income of a taxpayer in two different countries or above.

 In order to do this, the taxpayer shall base on the agreement on double tax avoidance between Vietnam and that country along with Circular No.205/2013/TT-BTC.

-If you are looking for advice on legal issues and procedures related to enterprises and foreign investment in Vietnam, please feel free to contact Viet An Law Firm for more information!
+If you are looking for advice on legal issues and procedures related to enterprises and foreign investment in Vietnam, please do not hesitate to contact Viet An Law Firm for further information!

 #3rd Floor, 125 Hoang Ngan, Hoang Ngan Plaza, Trung Hoa, Cau Giay, Hanoi, Vietnam